vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_06.md

-# Session 6 - The Old Building, and the Sewers
+# Session 6 - The Old Building, the Sewers, and a Riddle

 20230707 - 20230708
 - Matheris / Halfelf Bard 2